Yagisawa-Miyakotandai Station

-Yagisawa Miyakotandai Station (八木沢・宮古短大駅, Yagisawa Miyakotandai-eki) is a railway station operated by Sanriku Railway Company located in Miyako, Iwate Prefecture, Japan.
+Yagisawa-Miyakotandai Station (八木沢・宮古短大駅, Yagisawa-Miyako-Tandai-eki) is a railway station operated by Sanriku Railway Company located in Miyako, Iwate Prefecture, Japan.

 History

-Yagisawa Miyakotandai Station opened between Tsugaruishi Station and Sokei Station on 23 March 2019.
+Yagisawa-Miyakotandai Station opened between Tsugaruishi Station and Sokei Station on 23 March 2019.
 This coincided with the completion of a reconstructed section of the Yamada Line between Miyako Station and Kamaishi Station, which was then transferred to Sanriku Railway's Rias Line.